Ion chromatography: Membrane exchange chromatography

 A type of ion exchange chromatography, membrane exchange is a relatively new method of purification designed to overcome limitations of using columns packed with beads.
 Membrane Chromatographic devices are cheap to mass-produce and disposable unlike other chromatography devices that require maintenance and time to revalidate.
 There are three types of membrane absorbers that are typically used when separating substances.
 The three types are flat sheet, hollow fibre, and radial flow.
 The most common absorber and best suited for membrane chromatography is multiple flat sheets because it has more absorbent volume.
-It can be used to overcome mass transfer limitations and pressure drop, making it especially advantageous for isolating and purifying viruses, plasmid DNA, and other large macromolecules.
+It can be used to overcome mass transfer limitations and pressure drop, making it especially useful for isolating and purifying viruses, plasmid DNA, and other large macromolecules.
 The column is packed with microporous membranes with internal pores which contain adsorptive moieties that can bind the target protein.
 Adsorptive membranes are available in a variety of geometries and chemistry which allows them to be used for purification and also fractionation, concentration, and clarification in an efficiency that is 10 fold that of using beads.
 Membranes can be prepared through isolation of the membrane itself, where membranes are cut into squares and immobilized.
 A more recent method involved the use of live cells that are attached to a support membrane and are used for identification and clarification of signaling molecules.